 The Guardian Scholars program is funded by Equity.
 In addition, we have the Youth Empowerment Strategies for Success (YESS) Program that serves transitional age youth (TAY) ages 16-21 through funding from the California Community College system.
 The Foundation’s goal is to benefit, support and enhance the California Community College system.
 With this grant, Santa Ana College is able to work towards their mission of a comprehensive and integrated program that unites community partners and academic leaders to empower foster youth to successfully transition into independent living.

-Along with the FYSI, the Santa Ana College Guardian Scholars Program & Youth Empowerment Strategies for Success (YESS) are able to provide resources and services to current and former Santa Ana College students.
+Along with the FYSI, the Santa Ana College Guardian Scholars Program & Youth Empowerment Strategies for Success (YESS) are able to provide resources and services to current and former foster youth Santa Ana College students.

 The Guardian Scholars program focuses on: